fallen-icarus/cardano-options/GettingStarted.md

 ##### Building the transaction
 You need to set the invalid-hereafter of this transaction to the `$expirationSlot` variable.
 If you are executing multiple contracts in a single transaction, the earliest expiration should be used.

+*Make sure the execution payment outputs are in the same order as the execution inputs!*

 To see how to build the transaction using a local node, refer [here](scripts/local-node/execute-contract.sh).